 Real-time protection

-When it comes to real-time protection, ZoneAlarm has you covered across a multitude of fronts, be it web browsing, email filtering, or downloads.
+When it comes to real-time protection, ZoneAlarm has you covered across multiple fronts, be it web browsing, email filtering, or downloads.

 Ransomware protection